amelchabah/danette/README.md

 Project by Amel CHABAH, Driss BENADJAL, Noam SEBAHOUN & Amézir MESSAOUD.

+Danette, our project, stands out for creating a mini-game in the form of a 3D quiz, accompanied by a three-dimensional environment to provide an immersive experience for users.
+The goal is to create an engaging atmosphere while educating players on various subjects.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started